qunitjs/qunit/docs/api/callbacks/QUnit.on.md

 `QUnit.on( eventName, callback )`

-Register a callback to fire whenever a specified event is emitted.
+Register a callback that will be invoked after the specified event is emitted.

-This API implements the [js-reporters CRI standard](https://github.com/js-reporters/js-reporters/blob/v2.1.0/spec/cri-draft.adoc), and is the primary interface for use by continuous integration plugins and other reporting software.
+This API is the primary interface for QUnit plugins, continuous integration support, and other reporters.
+It is based on the [js-reporters CRI standard](https://github.com/js-reporters/js-reporters/blob/v2.1.0/spec/cri-draft.adoc).

 | type | parameter | description
 |--|--|--